EgonLh/EgonLh/README.md

 ### Hi there 👋

 #### This is Egon
->A computer science enthusiast currently pursuing on degree in Computer Science
+>A computer science enthusiast currently pursuing a degree in Computer Science

 - 🔭 I’m currently working on my degree.
 <!--